14 Essential branding metrics to measure in 2023

 6. Sales

 As mentioned at the beginning of this article, different businesses will have different branding goals.
 Perhaps sales is not a KPI of your branding efforts – at least not directly.
-As you’ll see in this article, there are a ton more brand health metrics to track that are more timely and can be closer tied to your branding efforts.
+As you’ll see in this article, there are a ton more brand health checks and metrics to track that are more timely and can be closer tied to your branding efforts.

 However, sales is a metric that every team should have a pulse on.
 Perhaps you’ll need to track sales in the coming weeks or even months to give customers a chance to walk through their customer journey and your sales funnel.